Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource, Common Randomness Generation: Applications

 such that for any positive $\epsilon$ and sufficiently large $n$

 according to the joint distribution of $V'$, $V$, and the uniform distribution on $\mathcal{K}$ with an informed jammer.

 Now we can contract an $(n, J_n')$ two-part code.
-By Corollary \ref{vvinlirhlcrb} we can define a deterministic code of negligible length such that $\left|\mathcal{K}\right|$ messages can be send.
-The first part of the codeword are these codewords sending $\left|\mathcal{K}\right|$ messages as common randomness for the second part.
+By Corollary \ref{vvinlirhlcrb} we can define a deterministic code of negligible length such that $\left|\mathcal{K}\right|$ messages can be sent.
+The first part of the codeword sends $\left|\mathcal{K}\right|$ messages as common randomness for the second part.
 The second part is the randomness assisted code defined in (\ref{mbs1jkv}), sending the random output of a variable distributed on $\{1,\cdots J_n'\}$.
 This shows the direct part for this case.

-For the converse we suppose that after the message transmission, the sender and the receiver share a random variable $M$ which is independent of $V'$ and $V$.
+For the converse, we suppose that after the message transmission the sender and the receiver share a random variable $M$ which is independent of $V'$ and $V$.
 We now consider the Markov chain $M\rightarrow PV' \rightarrow \rho(\cdot)V \rightarrow M$.
-By the data processing inequality and the capacity formula for $\rho$ with informed jammer in \cite{Bo/Ca/Ca} we have
+By the data processing inequality and the capacity formula for $\rho$, with an informed jammer in \cite{Bo/Ca/Ca}, we have

 Now we assume that $I(V', V) > \max_P \min_{\bar{\bar{\rho}}(\cdot) \in \bar{\bar{W}}} \chi(P, \bar{\bar{\rho}}(\cdot))$ holds.